martinfu76/StegoLoRA/README.md

 ## Experiments

-### Practical-v2 Setup
+### Experimental Setup

-The completed `practical-v2` run used Llama 3 8B as the QLoRA router and GPT-2 as the watermark carrier/tokenizer.
+The completed `practical` profile run on NVIDIA `V100` 32GB GPU used Llama 3 8B as the QLoRA router and GPT-2 as the watermark carrier/tokenizer.
 Unless varied by the experiment, training used 300 positive and 300 negative examples, 3 epochs, learning rate `2e-4`, effective batch size 16, and seed 42.
 Evaluation used 50 triggered carriers and